 Around Burnham, the pressure of putting on a show grand enough to single-handedly elevate Chicago to the echelon of the world’s elite mounted and became crushing; around Holmes, people kept suspiciously disappearing.
 The stories are woven together like silk.
 If you need a good listen for the trip, here you go.

 If you need a second breakfast after your Betty’s Pies, you can score one just off the highway at the Lockport Marketplace if you reach Lutsen early enough.
 At the very least, you can get a full tank of gas and some groceries.
 You can learn some history, too.
 The woman behind the register showed us a “secret” wall panel that opened up, and explained that booze used to be hidden in there during Prohibition.
 There’s one high-top table tucked away in a nook lined with coffee mugs.
 Drink one there, and get another to go.

 Front-seaters in the Silverado have access to eight cup holders total, and thank goodness for that.
 We had two cans of Lift Bridge Mini-Donut Cream Soda, two bottles of water, two cups of coffee, and someone’s house keys occupying the holders.

 We did a lot of standing next to Her Majesty during this trip, and Grand Marais is an excellent place for that.

-Grand Marais has angles that might remind you of an introductory save city in a role-playing game.
-You know, the really nice one you check out before you venture off into the forests and volcanic hellscapes where all the monsters are.
+Grand Marais has angles that might remind you of an introductory save city in a role-playing game – a really nice one with the peaceful music, conveniently a two-minute walk from some imp-infested volcanic hellscape.
 You’ve got that artistic backdrop, waterfront real estate right there in town, and a building with a giant fish dive-bombing through it.
-What more do you really need?
+What more do you need?